IPNetworkingLab/draft-bgp-tls/draft-wirtgen-bgp-tls.md

 that QUIC by design prevents injection attacks that are possible when TCP is used by BGP {{RFC4272}}.
 Several techniques can be used by BGP routers to counter this attacks {{RFC5082}} {{RFC5925}}.
 TCP-AO {{RFC5925}}
-authenticates the packets exchanged over a BGP session provides similar features as QUIC.
-However, it is notoriously difficult to configure the keys used to protect BGP sessions.
+authenticates the packets exchanged over a BGP session and provides similar features as QUIC.
+However, it a recent survey {{SURVEY}} indicates that it remains less used than TCP over MD5 {{RFC2385}}.

 The widespread deployment of TLS {{RFC8446}} combined with the possibility of deriving TCP-AO keys from the TLS handshake {{I-D.draft-piraux-tcp-ao-tls}}
 creates an interest in using TLS to secure BGP sessions.
+While TLS is mainly used to interact with servers that have a certificate bound to a domain name, it is also possible to use TLS certificates bound to IP addresses {{IPCERT}}.
+Such certificates are very useful to use BGP over TLS/TCP.

+This document
-This document describes how BGP can operate over TCP/TLS.
+describes how BGP can operate over TCP/TLS.
+Experience in implementing BGP over TLS/TCP {{BGPOST}} shows that this is less costly than porting a BGP implementation over QUIC.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 This document uses network byte order (that is, big endian) values.
 Fields are placed starting from the high-order bits of each byte.